smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **Configuration Manager Errors**: Verify that the CONFIG_PATH environment variable points to a valid S3 location.
 Check S3 bucket permissions and network connectivity.
 Ensure the configuration file is valid JSON.
 - **Pseudonymization Failures**: Check that the KMS service is available and properly configured.
 Verify that the PSEUDONYM_SALT environment variable is set.
 Ensure that the pseudonym_mapping table exists in the database.
 - **GDPR Compliance Issues**: Verify that retention policies are properly configured in the audit_retention_policy table.
 Check that the KMS service is available for encryption/decryption operations.
 Ensure that the pseudonymization service has proper database permissions.
+- **Bull Board Not Accessible**: Verify that port 5601 is exposed in the Dockerfile and mapped in docker-compose.yml.
+Check that the Bull Board server is properly initialized in the worker service.
+Ensure that the network configuration allows access to port 5601.
+- **Bull Board Queue Metrics Missing**: Verify that the BullMQ queue adapter is properly registered with Bull Board.
+Check that the queue connection is established and healthy.
+Ensure that the queue name matches between the worker and Bull Board configuration.
+- **Bull Board Authentication Issues**: If authentication is enabled, verify that the appropriate credentials are configured.
+Check that the authentication middleware is properly integrated with the Bull Board server.

 **Section sources**
 - [monitoring.ts](file://packages\audit\src\monitor\monitoring.ts#L500-L600)